-Let’s say the workout calls for a 10 minute AMRAP of 10 pushups and 10 sit-ups.
+Let’s say the workout calls for a 10-minute bodyweight AMRAP of 10 push-ups and 10 sit-ups.

-You would perform the 10 pushups then the 10 sit-ups, then the 10 pushups again and so on.
+You would perform the 10 pushups than the 10 sit-ups, then the 10 pushups again and so on.
 You would keep going until the 10 minutes are up.

 With AMRAP, you take a rest when you need to; however, it’s not advisable to take more than a few seconds.

 The workout is designed for you to keep going with minimal rest.